 The analog-to-digital (A/D) converter system uses an all-capacitive charge-redistribution technique to convert analog signals to digital values.
-The MC68HC11N4 A/D converter system is an 8-channel, 8-bit, multiplexed-input, successive-approximation converter.
+The MC68HC711N4 A/D converter system is a 12-channel, 8-bit, multiplexed-input, successive-approximation converter.
 It does not require external sample and hold circuits.